After Wisdom Tooth Removal

 Surgical Sites

-• Sockets will remain open for about 3 weeks.
+• Sockets will usually remain open for about 3 weeks.

 • Avoid inserting anything into sockets, including your tongue or toothbrush.